MarkTechson/marktechson.github.io/speaking.md

 ---

 <p class="message">
-Interested in knowing more about my speaking?
+Interested in knowing more about my speaking or training?
 Let's get in touch.
 Shoot a note to marktechson via Google's service.
 </p>

 <h3>Conference Talks</h3>